trentsikute/globalchurch-schema/docs/scraped_email.md

 # Slot: scraped_email

-_Email address extracted from site._
+_Public email address extracted from the website._